iftekharcuet04/Pre-Take0ff-Tasks/system_design/seatBokkingsystem.md

 We need a simple booking system where multiple users can book seats concurrently.
 The system must ensure:

-### 1. Availability

-Only 100 seats are available in total.
+1. Only 100 seats are available in total.

-### 2. No Double Allocation

-Users should not be able to overbook (no double allocation).
+2. Users should not be able to overbook (no double allocation).

-### 3. Concurrency Safety

-Concurrent booking requests should be handled safely.
+3. Concurrent booking requests should be handled safely.

-### 4. Clear Booking Status

-The system should provide clear booking status (success or failure).
+4. The system should provide clear booking status (success or failure).

 ## Flow

 ### User Request

 A user sends a booking request to the backend (POST /book).